Hello! I’m Joe Litobarski. I’m originally from the UK but currently live in Maastricht, in the southern Netherlands, with my wife and two daughters.

 I regularly moderate panel discussions, focus groups, and online debates.

-I’m also a lover of spectacularly trashy 1970s and ’80s sci-fi, fantasy, and horror paperbacks.
-I write about coding, SF & fantasy, horror, videogames, tabletop RPGs, and other gloriously nerdy pursuits at UncaringCosmos.com.
+I write about language learning, coding, videogames, tabletop RPGs, and other gloriously esoteric pursuits at UncaringCosmos.com.